MaxLeap/Docs/README.md

 # MaxLeap Docs

-These are the markdown sources for all of the [platform docs](https://leap.as/en_us/docs/overview.html) of LAS.
+These are the markdown sources for all of the [platform docs](https://leap.as/en_us/docs/overview.html) of MaxLeap.
 The content for the docs is stored in this repo.

 ## Repository Structure